 - a.
-The Department of Procurement will specify M/WBE participation requirements as special conditions in invitations for bids and bid documents.
-These specifications will include a listing of all documentation that must be submitted with the bid or proposal and a description of the reporting requirements applicable during the contract period.
-All solicitation and contract documents will also stipulate that the requirements of the M/WBE Plan become part of each contract between CPS and the Prime Construction Contractor or Supplier. - b.
-For all solicitations, the Contractor shall submit an M/WBE Compliance Proposal identifying all M/WBE and non-M/WBE subcontractors from which the Contractor solicited bids or quotations, and detailing its plan to achieve the Contract Specific Goals or its Good Faith Efforts to do so.
-MBEs and WBEs proposed by the Contractor must be certified by the City of Chicago and/or any other governmental certifying agencies as of the date of bid submittal submission.
-The M/WBE Compliance Proposal shall be due at the time and in the manner set out in the solicitation documents. - c.
-OBD has the authority to review any proposals or bids submitted by vendors and make recommendations to the CPO regarding their respective compliance with this policy.
-The
+The Department of Procurement will insert within the specifications M/WBE participation requirements as special conditions in invitations for bids, requests for proposals, quotations and all relevant documents.
+These specifications will include a listing of all M/WBE documentation that must be submitted with the bid or proposal and will describe the reporting requirements applicable during the contract period.
+All solicitation and contract documents will also stipulate that the requirements of the M/WBE Plan become conditions of the contract between CPS and the Prime Vendor or Supplier. - b.
+For all solicitations, the Prime Vendor or Supplier must submit an M/WBE Compliance Proposal detailing all M/WBE and non-M/WBE subcontractors from which the Prime Vendor or Supplier solicited bids or proposals, and its plan to achieve Contract Specific Goals or its Good Faith Efforts to do so.
+M/WBEs proposed by the Prime Vendor or Supplier must be certified by the City of Chicago and/or any other governmental certifying agencies as of the date of the bid/proposal submittal.
+The M/WBE Compliance Proposal shall be due at the time and in the manner set out in the solicitation documents.

-- CPO shall consider the OBD's recommendation and has discretion to accept it, reject it. or request an amended bid or quotation. - d.
-Any agreement between a Prime Construction Contractor or Supplier and an M/WBE in which the Prime Construction Contractor or Supplier requires that the M/WBE not provide subcontracting quotations to other Prime Construction Contractor or Suppliers is prohibited. - e.
+- c.
+The OBD Executive Director has the authority to propose to the Department of Procurement that any bid or quotation that does not include an appropriate M/WBE Compliance Proposal be rejected by the Department of Procurement. - d.
+Any agreement between a Prime Vendor or Supplier and a M/WBE in which the Prime Vendor or Supplier requires that the M/WBE not provide subcontracting quotations to other Prime Vendors or Suppliers is prohibited. - e.
 The M/WBE Compliance Proposal must demonstrate that each MBE or WBE will perform a Commercially Useful Function.